-There I was once again, waking up and throwing away my calendar from the previous year.
-It was January 1st.
-A new year had begun.
+It all began one New Year’s day when I remember throwing away my previous year’s calendar.
+That’s the realization moment, after the parties when you realize, “Oh man, it’s a new year!”
 Although, I can remember enjoying the day off, it was a bit disheartening.
 You see, I had been in what I considered to be a dead-end job for a few years at that point.
 It was a very stressful job that I didn’t enjoy. – Sounds bad, right?

 To make matters worse, there was no end in sight.
 Another year had passed, and nothing had changed for me.
 I knew I needed to do something different.
 This was going to be my year; I woke up feeling very optimistic!
 This year was going to be a year of new beginnings.
 I was determined to become proactive instead of reactive in my life.